 5. Writing Classes

-Writing classes will teach students how to explain your ideas to others and make them understand what you're trying to say.
+Writing classes will teach students how to express themselves and share what they are thinking to others.
 They’ll learn skills that will help them write code documentation, user guides, and other types of technical content.
 For programmers, it's important to be able to explain code and ideas to others, whether it's to their classmates or their boss.
 Remember, not everyone understands how programming works, so being able to communicate how a program works in simple, engaging language is a critical skill as a coder!

 Explore the best programming languages for elementary school curriculum